Academy Board and Subcommittees

 Vision: Together, we will improve the world by serving as the authoritative voice for the design of healthy environments, leading the way to effective future practice, and advocating with those who share our goals.

-View these documents to learn more about our structure and strategy.
-If you're interested in getting involved with any of the AAH committees, please email aah@aia.org.
+Learn more about AAH by viewing our structure and strategy documents.
+If you're interested in getting involved with any of our committees, please email aah@aia.org.

 Academy Board